A Year of Innovation: Recapping 2025 at EmailToVoice.Net

 • Ensure that the Escalation List box was ticked when you created the List.

-• Please make sure that the message was sent to dmy@message-service.org.
-Or by using the lists word in the TO field as described in this post about sending to a list without a tag. (remember to create the name of the list with all small letters.)
+• Please make sure you use the list’s name in the TO field (like for instance: list-alert@tts.message-service.org) as described in this post about sending to a list without a tag. (remember to create the name of the list with all small letters.)

-• The name of the list cannot have spaces or any special characters, like a dash or a plus sign or anything other than alphanumeric characters.
+• The name of the list cannot have spaces or any special characters, like a dash, a plus sign, or anything other than alphanumeric characters.
 Keep the name of the list short.

 Phone Calls are Loud and Rare